Historic Niwot Caboose

 What is incorporation?

-Incorporation means Niwot becomes a Home Rule municipality with a locally elected government responsible for decisions that currently fall to Boulder County.
-As a Home Rule town, Niwot gains the authority to make decisions in key areas of daily life, including:
+As a Home Rule town, Niwot would gain the authority to make decisions in key areas of daily life, including:

 • Road repair and maintenance